Noahsparkes/Noahsparkes/README.md

 - 👋 Hi, I’m Noah Sparkes, Welcome to my GitHub profile!
 - 👀 I’m interested in Learning and expanding my knowledge on Software Development as a whole and gaining as much expereince as I possibly can.
-- 🌱 I’m currently learning Javascript, more specifically Data structures and Algorithims, along with frameworks such as React, Node.js, Lit and Vue.
+- 🌱 I’m currently learning Javascript, TypeScript and frameworks like React and Next.JS.
 - 🤝 I’m looking to collaborate on more Open-source projects to get familliar with working with more people on projects and to build up my teamwork skills.

 - 📚 I currently hold 2 FreeCodeCamp certificates, one in Resposive Web design and another in JavaScript Data Strctures and Algorithms.
-- 👨🏽‍🎓 I am also a recent CodeSpace Academy Software Development graduate.
+- 👨🏽‍🎓 I am also a CodeSpace Academy Software Development graduate.

  - 🏄🏾‍♂️ Aside from coding I am quite an outdoors person, mainly into activities such as: surfing, hiking, playing golf and swimming.